ArpitaAgrahari/Backened-Development/notes/projectmanagement.md

    - C) To outline the project schedule
    - D) To assign tasks to team members

-3. **Open-Ended**: Describe the importance of tailoring communications to different stakeholders in a project.

-4. **Open-Ended**: What are some methods a project manager might use to secure sensitive information during a project?

-5. **True/False**: Companies that follow a project communications process are less likely to complete their projects on time and within budget.
+3. **True/False**: Companies that follow a project communications process are less likely to complete their projects on time and within budget.

 Would you like additional questions?